DaleMargel/SParser/demo/calculator/Readme.md

 - Handles right-to-left association for `^` (power) operation, e.g. `x^y^z = x^(y^z)`
 - Allows arbitrary number of spaces between operators and numbers

+This code provides an example of how to construct your own parser.